How to Fix Lovable App Security: The Complete 2026 Guide

 Supabase RLS: The Single Biggest Risk

 Row Level Security controls who can read and write each row in your database.
 Without it, any authenticated user can access every row in every table.
-This is the single most critical fix for any Lovable app.
+If you fix only one thing from this guide, fix this.

 How to check: Open your Supabase dashboard.
 Go to Table Editor.
-For each table, check whether RLS is enabled (there's a toggle and a shield icon).
+For each table, look for the RLS toggle and shield icon.
+If the shield is gray or RLS shows as disabled, that table is exposed.

 How to fix: